Skip to main content

 Frequently Asked Questions

-Embers Adrift is a tactical role playing game with fantasy and science fiction themes.
+Embers Adrift is a tactical role playing game with fantasy, mystery, medieval, historical and others themes.
+Common tags for Embers Adrift include dragons, first-person, indie, magic, third person and others.

 Embers Adrift is available on PC, Mac OS, Windows and Linux.